 The FAA Part 107 Remote Pilot Certification allows for individuals to operate unmanned aerial vehicles (UAV) in a commercial capacity to generate an income as a remote pilot.
 Students who pass the FAA Part 107 exam may have additional opportunities for possible future employment if they hold this FAA certification.
-This certification may be required for certain positions within the remote pilot occupation, while other positions in the AET field and in related fields hire without certification.
+This certification may be required for certain positions within the remote pilot occupation, while other positions in the AMT and AET field and in related fields hire without certification.

-Within the Spartan AET program, information is presented in the AVN2007 Unmanned Aerial Vehicle and Robotics lecture/lab courses to help prepare students for the optional FAA Part 107 knowledge exam.
+Within the Spartan AMT and AET programs, information is presented to help prepare students for the optional FAA Part 107 knowledge exam.
 Students can choose to take the exam after completing this course.
 This choice and the results do not impact course or program outcomes.